 The departure date has been postponed from May to August 2021.
 The full one-way trip was initially stated to cost 1.5 million rupees per person (£15,320, $20,199, A$27,970), though organisers have now said they anticipate a small increase because of added health and safety measures.

 For that price, you get bus transport, local guides and tours, hotel stays, some meals, visa and admin fees for Indian passport-holders, and snacks.
 The bus itself comes with wi-fi, private lockers, entertainment systems and ‘business-class’ seats, according to the trip brochure.

 Only 20 seats are available.
 For a slightly shorter trip, you can join the journey for one of four legs, each lasting two to three weeks.

 Up for the adventure?
 There’s only one catch: you can’t actually book yet.
 ‘We will only start accepting bookings once there is clarity with respect to travel regulations, both locally and internationally,’ explains the website.

-However, you can register your interest right now.
+However, you can now register your details – organisers say that applicants will be contacted in the first week of December.
 And after a 2020 that’s been largely travel-free, this voyage could make for a pretty spectacular 2021.